jimmymaise/sample_api_client/README.md

 # Sample API Client

-This is a Python-based API client designed for interacting with the Jimmy Mai API.
+This is a Python-based API client designed for interacting with an external APIs.
 The client provides an intuitive and straightforward way to make API calls and manage responses.

 ## Features